 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents prescribed antianxiety drugs.
-These drugs are generally used to treat patients experiencing anxiety or depression.
+This datapoint indicates the percent of long-term care patients which were prescribed antianxiety drugs.
+These medications are commonly used to treat patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This is the percent of residents who are showing symptoms of depression.
+This is the percent of residents showing symptoms of depression.
+Increased rates of depression could be an indicator a lower level of care.

 Appropriate Vaccine Usage